Essential Safety Tips for Kids on Bikes

 1. Choose the Right Bike

-Make sure your child’s bike is the correct size and type for their age and ability.
-A bike that is too large or too small can be difficult to control and increase the risk of accidents.
-Check that the bike is well-maintained, with properly inflated tires, working brakes, and secure handlebars and seats.
+Make sure your child's bike is the correct size and type for their age and ability.
+A bike that is too large or too small can be challenging to control, increasing the risk of accidents.
+Ensure the bike is well-maintained, with properly inflated tyres, functioning brakes, and securely attached handlebars and seats.

 2. Always Wear a Helmet

-A helmet is the most important piece of safety equipment for any cyclist, especially children.
+A helmet is the most essential piece of safety equipment for any cyclist, especially children.
 Ensure your child wears a properly fitted helmet every time they ride.
-The helmet should sit level on their head, covering the forehead, and the straps should form a "V" shape under their ears and be snug but comfortable.
+The helmet should sit level on their head, covering the forehead, and the straps should form a "V" shape under their ears, being snug but comfortable.

 3. Teach Traffic Rules

-Educate your child about basic traffic rules and signals.
+Educate your child about the basics of traffic rules and signals.
 They should know to stop at stop signs, look both ways before crossing streets, and always ride in the same direction as traffic.
-Encourage them to use hand signals to indicate turns and stops.
+Please encourage them to use hand signals to indicate turns and stops.

 4. Supervise Young Riders

 For younger children, adult supervision is essential.
 Accompany them on rides, especially in areas with heavy traffic or complex intersections.
-As they gain more experience and confidence, you can gradually allow them more independence while still keeping an eye on their riding habits.
+As they gain more experience and confidence, you can gradually allow them more independence while continuing to monitor their riding habits.

 5. Wear Bright Clothing and Reflective Gear